 Note: If you want to use any optional component, see these Requirements for Running Symfony.

-If you are wondering how to install Symfony on Cloudways, you can simply follow this easy step-by-step guide.
+If you are wondering how to install Symfony on Cloudways web hosting for PHP, you can simply follow this easy step-by-step guide.
 Ready?
 Lets begin!

 Step 1: Prepare your server and application

 Signup or Login to your Cloudways account and create a new server by selecting PHP Stack from the “Select your Application” drop-down.
 Also, Name your App, Server & Project accordingly.